kekoziar/r-novice/_episodes/01-rstudio-intro.md

 There are two main ways one can work within RStudio.

-1. Test and play within the interactive R console then copy code into a .R file to run later.
+1. Test and play within the interactive R console then copy code into an .R file to save and run later.
    *  This works well when doing small tests and initially starting off.
-   *  It quickly becomes laborious
+   *  It becomes laborous as your code grows and becomes complex.
 2. Start writing in an .R file and use RStudio's short cut keys for the Run command to push the current line, selected lines or modified lines to the interactive R console.
    * This is a great way to start; all your code is saved for later
-   * You will be able to run the file you create from within RStudio or using R's `source()`  function.
+   * You will be able to run the file you create from within RStudio.

 > ## Tip: Running segments of your code
 >